-3. Select the best option with your own criteria

-You may also want to consider the pay-in and pay-out methods.
-You can often have money transfer companies allowing you to send the money from your bank account, some will also accept cards.
-On the recipient's side in South Africa, choose if you need the amount in ZAR to be sent directly to the recipient's bank account or received in cash (from an agent location).
+You may also want to pay attention to the payment solution and pay-out options.
+Credit cards, debit cards or a bank transfer are the most common payment methods to send money to South Africa online.
+On the recipient's side in South Africa, you often have to decide if you want the converted amount to be sent directly to the recipient's bank account or received in cash (from an agent location).

 Which provider should you use for transferring money to South Africa?

-### UPDATED COPY